 We’ll discuss thoughts regarding health care issues facing the Jewish community in San Antonio, as well as industry trends and changes that occur nationwide.

-Blog articles submitted by Hanna Batory, Graduate Student at the Trinity University Health Care Administration Program.
+Blog articles submitted by graduate students at Trinity University Health Care Administration Program.

 The use of technology has dramatically improved the way healthcare is delivered.
 Computerized clinical decision support systems have been able to help clinicians treat patients.
 These systems pair with electronic medical records and provide patient care data.
 These support systems have been shown to adequately address risk and provide treatment solutions to patients.
 In particular, a study showed that computerized support systems were able to decrease risk of or improve treatment administration for postoperative venous thromboembolism, also known as a blood clot in the veins.